 ‘They do not come in peace’

-Extraterrestrial is a 2014 American science fiction horror feature film directed by Colin Minihan, based on a script by both Vicious Brothers (It Stains the Sands Red; Grave Encounters and its sequel).
+Extraterrestrial is a 2014 American science fiction horror film directed by Colin Minihan, based on a script by both Vicious Brothers (It Stains the Sands Red; Grave Encounters and its sequel).
 It was previously known as The Visitors.

 The movie stars Brittany Allen (Dead Before Dawn 3D), Freddie Stroma and Melanie Papalia (Blade: The Series) as a group of friends that must defend themselves against an alien onslaught.
 Genre regular Michael Ironside (Scanners; Watchers; Abysm) has a cameo role.

-Hoping to spend a romantic weekend in the woods at her parents’ cabin, April (Brittany Allen) is dismayed when her boyfriend Kyle (Freddie Stroma) invites his friends to party in the woods.
+Hoping to spend a romantic weekend in the woods at her parents’ cabin, April (Brittany Allen) is dismayed when her boyfriend Kyle (Freddie Stroma) invites his friends to a party in the woods.
 As the group settles into the secluded location, they discover that a UFO has crashed nearby and that they are being observed by one of the craft’s survivors.

 They end up attacking and killing the alien, which prompts a series of counterattacks by its crew mates…